-The table height chain transfers movement from the elevation handwheel to the columns that control table height.
+The table height chain is located under the table.
+It transfers movement from the handwheel to the columns that control table height.
 The chain drive can be adjusted to remove slack if the chain stretches over time or is loosened during table leveling procedures.

 Items Needed Qty

 Phillips Screwdriver #2 1

-Wrench or Socket 12mm 1
+Wrench or Socket 14mm

-To adjust table height chain tension:
+To tension table height chain:

-- DISCONNECT MACHINE FROM POWER! - 2.
-Remove motor access panel to access table height to chain (see Figure 65). - Loosen the two chain tension lock bolts, then push idler sprocket against chain with moderate pressure to eliminate slack in chain.
-While maintaining pressure on idler sprocket, re-tighten lock bolts (see Figure 65).
+- 1. DISCONNECT MACHINE FROM POWER! - 2.
+Remove motor access panel to access table height chain (see Figure 63). - 3.
+Loosen both chain-tension lock bolts (see Figure 63), then push idler sprocket against chain with moderate pressure to eliminate slack in chain.
+While maintaining pressure on idler sprocket, re-tighten lock bolts.

-Figure 65.
-Table height chain adjustment (shown without stand for purpose of illustration).
+Figure 63.
+Table height chain on underside of table (stand removed for clarity).

-4. Clean and lubricate chain and sprockets (refer to Table Height Chain & Sprockets on Page 36 for detailed instructions), then re-install motor access panel.
+4. Clean and lubricate chain and sprockets (refer to Table Height Chain & Sprockets on Page 33 for detailed instructions), then re-install motor access panel.